tsgates/arch-wiki-markdown/wiki/Kernels.md

     For further information and installation instructions, please read the linux-ck main article.

  linux-eee-ck
     The Linux Kernel and modules for the Asus Eee PC 701, built with Con Kolivas' ck1 patchset.

  linux-fbcondecor
     The Linux Kernel and modules with fbcondecor support.

  linux-grsec
-    The Linux Kernel and modules with grsecurity and PaX patches for increased security.
+    The Linux Kernel and modules with Grsecurity Patchset and PaX patches for increased security.

+ linux-mainline
+    The Mainline Linux Kernel and modules.

+ linux-pax
+    The Linux Kernel and modules with PaX patches for increased security.

  linux-ice
     The Linux Kernel and modules with gentoo-sources patchset and TuxOnIce support.

  linux-lqx
-    Liquorix is a distro kernel replacement built using the best configuration and kernel sources for desktop, multimedia, and gaming workloads, often used as a Debian Linux performance replacement kernel. damentz, the maintainer of the Liquorix patchset, is a developer for the Zen patchset as well, so many of the improvements there are found in this patchset.
+    Liquorix is a distro kernel replacement built using a Debian-targeted configuration and the ZEN kernel sources.
+Designed for desktop, multimedia, and gaming workloads, it is often used as a Debian Linux performance replacement kernel.
+Damentz, the maintainer of the Liquorix patchset, is a developer for the ZEN patchset as well.

-linux-pax
-    The Linux Kernel and modules with PaX patches for increased security.

  linux-pf
-    Linux kernel and modules with the pf-kernel patchset [-ck patchset (BFS included), TuxOnIce, BFQ], aufs2 and squashfs-lzma.
+    Linux kernel and modules with the pf-kernel patch [-ck patchset (BFS included), TuxOnIce, BFQ] and aufs3.

  linux-zen
-    The Zen Kernel is a the result of a collaborative effort of kernel hackers to provide the best Linux kernel possible for every day systems.
+    The ZEN Kernel is a the result of a collaborative effort of kernel hackers to provide the best Linux kernel possible for every day systems.
+Builds of a ZEN kernel are available in this repository.

  kernel-netbook
     Static kernel for netbooks with Intel Atom N270/N280/N450/N550 such as the Eee PC with the add-on of external firmware (broadcom-wl) and patchset (BFS + TuxOnIce + BFQ optional) - Only Intel GPU

  linux-lts-tresor
     The stable LTS Linux Kernel and modules with integrated TRESOR

+ linux-git
+    Linux kernel and modules built using sources from Linus Torvalds' Git repository.

 Patches and Patchsets
 ---------------------